ennation/my-knowledge/computerScience/ruby/learningRuby.md

 * [Ruby Koans](http://rubykoans.com) - An awesome set of exercises for learning
 * [Why's Poignant Guide to Ruby](https://poignant.guide/book/chapter-1.html) - A humorous and fun guide to learning Ruby
 * [Ruby for Beginners](http://ruby-for-beginners.rubymonstas.org/index.html) - Relatively un-cool but very robust guide to the basics

----
-The general structure and implementation of this project, as well as some sections, were borrowed from Nikita Voloboev's [Everything I Know](https://wiki.nikitavoloboev.xyz).
-This work is distributed under the Creative Commons Attribution 4.0 License.